 - Albuquerque SANE (Sexual Assault Nurse Examiners)

-We offer support services for families and victims of:
+The FAC offers support services for families and victims of:

 Child Sexual Abuse

 The Family Advocacy Center is located at 625 Silver SW, Suite 200.
 You can contact the center by calling (505) 243-2333.
 Hours are Monday through Friday, 8:00 am to 5:00 pm, no appointment is necessary.
 If you need information or help outside of those hours, please call 243-2333.
 After hours, the Albuquerque Family Advocacy Center phone number will be answered by victim advocates who can assist or make referrals to address your crisis situation.
 If it is an emergency, always dial 911.

 There are a variety of free services available at the Family Advocacy Center to assist you and your family.
 These include:

 - Help understanding your risk of serious injury or even death by your partner.

 - Assistance with a safety plan to protect you and your children or other family members.

 - Medical/forensic exams that include a head to toe assessment for injuries; treatment for sexually transmitted infections and unwanted pregnancy; collection of any DNA evidence; forensic photography; referrals for other appropriate and/or needed services.